logan-bobo/RHCSA_Simple_Shell_Scripts/README.md

 # RHCSA_Simple_Shell_Scripts
-a collection of simple Shell scripts used to pass RHCSA
+A collection of simple Shell scripts used to pass RHCSA